kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 classes and methods in a simple chatbot UI using a library like [Streamlit](https://streamlit.io/).
-The Streamlit UI for this project includes additional components to store the chat history and display the LLM-generated Cypher query, so that it's more transparent to the user what query is being run on the Kùzu database.
+The Streamlit UI for this project includes additional components to store the chat history and display the LLM-generated Cypher query, so that it's more transparent to the user what query is being run on the Kuzu database.

 The streamlit app can be run locally using the following command: